-Customer Acquisition Cost (CAC) is the cost of winning a customer to purchase a product or service.
-As an important unit of economics, customer acquisition costs are often related to customer lifetime value (CLV or LTV).* You can also read our article about lifetime value.
+What Is CAC?CAC is the cost of winning a customer to purchase a product or service.
+As an important unit of economics, customer acquisition costs are often related to Customer Lifetime Value (CLV or LTV).* You can also read our article about LTV.

 For mobile apps, you can calculate customer acquisition costs in two ways: simple and complex.
 You can use these calculations if your users take an action that can help you generate revenue, such as buying a subscription or interacting with your ads.

 To gain a simple understanding, divide your total cost of acquiring users by the number of users you’ve received during a specific period.

 In a more advanced method, you can add all the wages and fees you pay to the total cost of acquiring users, such as sales, marketing, consultation, designer costs, etc. In the same way as the basic method, you can divide this number by the number of users you’ve acquired.
 As an outcome, you will have more precise metrics about your mobile app.

 Why Is the LTV and CAC Balance Important For Your Mobile App?

 As we discussed above, the CAC is related to LTV and they’re both critical for your app’s longtime success and revenue.
 After you’ve calculated the LTV and CAC metrics, you should divide LTV by CAC to reach your LTV: CAC ratio.
 If you don’t know how to calculate your LTV, you can read our article to find your metric.

 How should you review the ratio?

 The LTV:CAC ratio should not be 1:1 or less, if it is, your app might be having financial difficulties or following the wrong strategy.